jonschz/jellyfin-plugin-preventsleep/README.md

 ## Known issues
 - As of now, only Windows is supported for the OS of the server.
-- This plugin may not work if the server is capable of connected standby, see https://superuser.com/a/1287544.
+- This plugin might not work correctly if the server is capable of connected standby, see https://superuser.com/a/1287544.
+Testing would be greatly appreciated.

 Please don't hesistate to report issues if you find any.